ballerina-guides/integration-tutorials/transform-message-formats/README.md

 ```

 - `HospitalReservation` is the type of the data the resource takes as the payload.
-- `ReservationRequest` is the type of the data that will be sent to the hospital service.
+- `ReservationRequest` is the type of the data that the backend hospital service expects.
-- `ReservationResponse` is the type of the response received from the hospital service.
+- `ReservationResponse` is the type of the response the hospital service return.

 7. Define the [HTTP service (REST API)](https://ballerina.io/learn/by-example/#rest-service) that has the resource that accepts user requests, makes a call to the backend hospital service to retrieve reservation details, and responds to the client.